Pokémon

 is a Japanese media franchise consisting of video games, animated series and films, a trading card game, and other related media.
-The franchise takes place in a shared universe in which humans co-exist with creatures known as Pokémon, a large variety of species endowed with special powers.
+The franchise takes place in a shared universe in which humans co-exist with the eponymous creatures, a large variety of species endowed with special powers.
 The franchise's primary target audience is children aged 5 to 12, but it is known to attract people of all ages.
-(Note: Attributed to multiple references:) Pokémon is estimated to be the world's highest-grossing media franchise and is one of the best-selling video game franchises.
+(Note: Attributed to multiple references:) Pokémon is estimated to be the world's highest-grossing media franchise, with the video games in particular being among the best-selling.

 The franchise originated as a pair of role-playing games developed by Game Freak, from an original concept by its founder, Satoshi Tajiri.
 Released on the Game Boy on 27 February 1996, the games became sleeper hits and were followed by manga series, a trading card game, and anime series and films.
 From 1998 to 2000, Pokémon was exported to the rest of the world, creating an unprecedented global phenomenon dubbed "Pokémania".
 By 2002, the craze had ended, after which Pokémon became a fixture in popular culture, with new products releasing to this day.
-In the summer of 2016, the franchise spawned a second craze with the release of Pokémon Go, an augmented reality game developed by Niantic.
+In 2016, the franchise spawned a second craze with the release of the AR game Pokémon Go, developed by Niantic.

-Unlike most IPs, which are owned by one company, Pokémon is jointly owned by three: Nintendo, Game Freak, and Creatures.
-Game Freak develops the core series RPGs, which are published by Nintendo exclusively for their consoles, while Creatures manages the trading card game and related merchandise, occasionally developing spin-off titles.
-The three companies established The Pokémon Company (TPC) in 1998 to manage the Pokémon property within Asia.
-The Pokémon anime series and films are co-owned by Shogakukan.
+The franchise is managed by the Pokémon Company (TPC), which was established in 2000 (Note: The Pokémon Company was established in 1998 as Pokémon Center Co.
+Ltd., but they only served to operate Pokémon Center stores prior to the company's restructuring and renaming in 2000.) by the joint owners of the franchise: original video game series publisher Nintendo, Trading Card Game developer Creatures, and Game Freak.
+The three companies also own the anime series alongside TV Tokyo, ShoPro, and JR Kikaku, and Pikachu Project, a joint venture between The Pokémon Company, TV Tokyo, and ShoPro, owns the anime films.
 Since 2009, The Pokémon Company International (TPCi), a subsidiary of TPC, has managed the franchise in all regions outside Asia.

 Name

 The original full name of the franchise is Pocket Monsters (ポケットモンスター, Poketto Monsutā), which has been commonly abbreviated to Pokemon (ポケモン) since its launch.
 When the franchise was released internationally, the short form of the title was used, with an acute accent (´) over the e to aid in pronunciation.
-As a Japanese word composed of English loanwords, the word Pokémon is an example of a wasei-eigo.

-Pokémon refers to both the franchise itself and the creatures within its fictional universe.
-As a noun, it is identical in both the singular and plural, as is every individual species name; it is grammatically correct to say "one Pokémon" and "many Pokémon", as well as "one Pikachu" and "many Pikachu".
+Pokémon refers to both the franchise itself and the eponymous creatures.
+As a noun, it is identical in both the singular and plural, as is every individual species name.
+Thus, it is grammatically correct to say "one Pokémon" and "many Pokémon", as well as "one Pikachu" and "many Pikachu".